The Office of the General Counsel (OGC) in the Dallas Region has found that in each

 at the time the home was deeded that the individual who deeded the home could continue

-to live in the home for the remainder of his/her life.
+to live in the home for the remainder of the individual.

 Obtain signed statements from all individuals involved in the deed and include a determination